okta/okta-oidc-android/README.md

 ## Configuration

-First the Authenticate client must have a config to interact with Okta's OIDC provider.
+First the authentication client must have a config to interact with Okta's OIDC provider.
 Create a `OIDCConfig` like the following example:

 ```java
 config = new OIDCConfig.Builder()